Estimating Rehab Costs: 5-Step Guide For House Flippers & Investors

 2. Property Inspection

 If you determine that the property has the potential for profit, the next step is to get or perform a detailed property inspection.
-This walkthrough inspection should give you a detailed look at what has to be fixed in order to legally rent or resell the property in your area.
+This walkthrough inspection should give you a detailed look at what must be fixed to legally rent or resell the property in your area.
 It is also a critical part of the due diligence process for any home purchase and is usually required by a lender.
 Give high priority to the items that this inspection identifies as problematic.

 The property inspection will not identify items that are considered cosmetic.
 For example, while a property inspection can tell you that a roof will need to be replaced in the next three years, it cannot tell you that it's an odd color that will repel potential buyers.